mdeguzis/documents/tips-and-tricks/string-manipulation.md

 rm newtext.txt
 ```

 Note the \ symbol to escape the quotes on the vars so they are no substitued during this process.
 In this example, we cat output to a temporary file (note use of `<< EOF` vs `<<- EOF`), and replace a line in all of our build scripts.
 Dangerous, right!?
 Even if you test concretely first, it is still risky.
 "But, I am a risktaker, ass kicker, kung-foo master, you say?"
-Go ahead and add change `sed` to `sed -i` and add `-i` to the end _very end_ of the `perl ....cat newtext.txt...' line` to do an "in-pace" swap.
+Go ahead and add change `sed` to `sed -i` and add `-i` to the end _very end_ of the `perl ....cat newtext.txt...' line` to do an "in-place" swap.

 ```
 # Add new block of cheese, errrrr....text...